andersonmadeira/tomatojs/README.md

 tomatojs
 ========

-A graphic easy to use tool for drawing and analysis of finite automata and lexical analysis, that may be used in computer science classes.
+A graphical easy to use tool for drawing and analysis of finite automata and lexical analysis, that may be used in computer science classes.